 The Erasmus+ Programme is co-funded by the European Union and supports higher education students to study abroad for up to one year in another European university or to gain valuable international work experience in a European organisation.
 With the help of Erasmus+ funding, DMU students have the opportunity to travel to a range of European countries to study and/or work for up to 12 months.
+You can read about the experiences of DMU students that have been on Erasmus+ exchange here.
 Read our study abroad guide to find out more…

 Can I take part?